HaxGm/dotfiles/README.md

   [Wallpaper](#wallpaper) below.
 The lockscreen one is a path in `hypr/hyprlock.conf`: `~/Pictures/Wallpapers/cyberpunk-city.jpeg`.
 Supply your own or edit the path.
+- **Notification sound** — `swaync/notification-sound.sh` plays
+  `swaync/notification.ogg`, which is not committed.
+Drop any ogg of that name next to the script to get a sound; without it notifications are silent and nothing breaks.

 ## Layout